 Cellars

 Repair category -

-Notes N/A
+Notes N/A.

+Electricity

+Repair category 1

-Electricity Repair category 2 Notes The electrical switchgear is of plastic materials which may not comply with the most up-to-date Building Regulations.
-There is a lack of sockets within some apartments which may not meet modern day needs.
-Further advice will be available from an NICEIC/Select registered electrician.
-It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
+Notes It is recommended that all electrical installations be checked every five years or on change of ownership to keep up to date with frequent changes in Safety Regulations.
 Further advice will be available from a qualified NICEIC/ SELECT registered Contractor.
 It should be appreciated that only recently constructed or rewired properties will have installations which fully comply with IET regulations.